-Our training goal is to make the decomposition network better decompose the source image into several high-frequency and one low-frequency images, which are used for subsequent operations.
-The structure of the network is shown in Fig.\ref{fig:backbone}, and the detailed network settings are shown in Table \ref{tab:parameters}.
+Our goal is to construct and train a deep neural network so that it decomposes the source image into several high-frequency signals and one low-frequency signal for subsequent fusion operations.
+The structure of the network is shown in Fig. \ref{fig:backbone}, and the network settings are detailed in Table \ref{tab:parameters}.

-In Fig.\ref{fig:backbone} and Table \ref{tab:parameters}, $I_{ori}$ is the original input image, and $I_{re}$ is the reconstructed image.
-The backbone of the network is four feature extraction convolutional blocks ($Cin, C1, C2, C3$).

-Then the following is the low-frequency feature extraction part, that is, the $'semantic'$ block in figure.
-The $'semantic'$ block shown in Fig.\ref{fig:semantic} include two down-sampling convolutional layers ($S0, S1$) with a stride of 2 and a common convolutional layer ($S3$) which can generate a low-resolution semantic image $I_{s}$.
-Then the $I_{s}$ is up-sampled to the same size of the $I_{ori}$ to obtain the low-frequency image $I_{ups}$.
+In Fig. \ref{fig:backbone} and Table \ref{tab:parameters}, $I_{ori}$ is the original input image, and $I_{re}$ is the reconstructed image.
+The backbone of the network is constituted by four feature extraction convolutional blocks ($Cin, C1, C2, C3$).
+The low-frequency feature extraction part is the $'semantic'$ block in the figure.
+The $'semantic'$ block shown in Fig. \ref{fig:semantic} includes two down-sampling convolutional layers ($S0, S1$) with a stride of 2 and a common convolutional layer ($S3$) which generates a low-resolution semantic image $I_{s}$.
+Then $I_{s}$ is up-sampled to the same size as $I_{ori}$ to obtain the low-frequency image $I_{ups}$.

-We copy the features of different depths ($C1, C2,C3$) and and then reshuffle their channels with convolutional layers ($R1, R2, R3$).
-After that, we input them into the $'detail'$ branch of the shared weight to obtain three high-frequency images $I_{g1}$, $I_{g2}$ and $I_{g3}$.
-The detail branch here is shown in detail in Fig.\ref{fig:detail} and the Table \ref{tab:parameters}, which includes three convolutions (D0, D1, D2), and the number of channels is reduced to 1 to obtain a high-frequency image.

-The reason for adding reshuffle layers($R1, R2, R3$) here is that the detail block is weight-sharing, the feature maps they extract high-frequency information should follow the same channel distribution.
-So we add a $1\times1$ convolutional layer that does not share weights, and reshuffle and sort the channels of the features so that the features can adapt to the weight-shared details block.
+We copy the features of different depth ($C1, C2,C3$) and and then reshuffle their channels with convolutional layers ($R1, R2, R3$).
+Subsequently, we input them into the $'detail'$ branch of the shared weights to obtain three high-frequency images $I_{g1}$, $I_{g2}$ and $I_{g3}$.
+The detail branch here is shown in Fig. \ref{fig:detail} and Table \ref{tab:parameters}, which includes three convolutions (D0, D1, D2).
+The number of channels is reduced to 1 to obtain a high-frequency image.
+The reason for adding reshuffle layers ($R1, R2, R3$) here is that the detail block is weight-sharing.
+The feature maps that extract high-frequency information should follow the same channel distribution.
+So we add a $1\times1$ convolutional layer that does not share weights, and reshuffle and sort the feature channels so that the features can adapt to the weight-shared details block.

-Finally, the three high-frequency images ($I_{g1}$, $I_{g2}$, $I_{g3}$) and one low-frequency image ($I_{ups}$) are added pixel by pixel to obtain the final reconstructed image $I_{re}$ .